Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 practical questions are however more nuanced.
 We need to consider for
 example:

--   To which extent does the language of speech samples affects listening test results?
-Can naïve listeners grade accurately speech samples in a foreign language?
-Does the text-content of speech samples affect grading: for example, if the spoken text is politically loaded, would the grades of politically left- and right-leaning subjects give different scores?
+-   To what extent does the language of speech samples affect listening test results?
+Can naïve listeners accurately grade speech samples in a foreign language?
+Does the text content of speech samples affect grading: for example, if the spoken text is politically loaded, would the grades of politically left- and right-leaning subjects give different scores?
--   Does the text material, range of speakers and recording conditions reflect the target users and environments?
+-   Does the text material, range of speakers, and recording conditions reflect the target users and environments?
 For example, if we test a system with English-speaking listeners with speech samples in English, do the results reflect performance for Chinese users?
 Are all phonemes present in the material and do they appear equally often as they do in the target languages?
 Does the material feature background noises and room acoustics in the same proportion as real-world scenarios?
-Does gender of the speaker or listener play a role?
+Does the gender of the speaker or listener play a role?
 Or their cultural background?
--   Is the subject learning from previous sounds, such that the answers regarding the current sound are different from the previous sound?
+-   Is the subject learning from previous sounds, such that the answers regarding the current sound being different from the previous sound?
-    That is, if the subject hears the same sound with different distortions several times, then he already knows how the sound is supposed to sound like.
-Then perhaps he evaluates distortions differently, because he know how the sound is supposed to sound like.
+    That is if the subject hears the same sound with different distortions several times, then he already knows how the sound is supposed to sound like.
+Then perhaps he evaluates distortions differently, because he knows how the sound is supposed to sound like.

 To take into account such considerations, experiments can be designed in